 What we can do: resources for learning and action

 We can still have a free, fair, safe election this November.
 But there’s no time to lose.
 Here's a suite of resources for you to learn more—and take action.

 - Download, use, and share our partner toolkit for protecting public health in the 2020 elections

-- Write a letter to the editor about why we need to protect our vote
+- Write a letter to the editor to help combat voter disinformation

 - If you're an expert in medicine, public health, political science, or election administration experts, join our open letter making the case for safe voting reform